About Our Product Reviews

 Do We Really Review Everything in Real Life?

-We’re proud to say that we’ve actually reviewed every item that we mention on our site in real life.
+We’re proud to say that we’ve actually reviewed every product that we mention on our site in real life.

-If we link out to a product, you can be sure that we’ve actually tested it out in real-life hiking conditions.
-We aim for at least two weeks of use, but that’s not set in stone, as some products don’t need that much time.
+If we link to a product, you can be sure that we’ve actually tested it in real-life hiking conditions.
+We aim for at least two weeks of use, but that’s not set in stone, as some products don’t need that much time, and some need longer.